lambdaclass/concrete/ROADMAP.md

    (u8/u16/i16), negative literals, nested arrays, function-arg, and struct-field contexts.
 Locked by `tests/programs/regress_array_literal_elem_infer.con` (main suite).
 This was the single most pervasive papercut.
-   REMAINING for #6: literal suffixes, the default-integer-type rule, signed/ unsigned comparison rules, narrowing/widening, the overflow profiles, and ambiguous/lossy-cast diagnostics.
-   CURRENT BEHAVIOR (probed 2026-06-23) — what exists vs is missing:
-   - Default integer type is i64 (`let x = 5` → i64); hex (`0xFF`) and binary
-     (`0b1010`) literal bases work.
-EXISTS.
-   - Literal suffixes (`7u8`, `5i32`) are NOT parsed — E0001.
-MISSING.
-   - Casts (`as`) are fully permissive and ALWAYS silent: narrowing (i64 300 → u8 44), signed↔unsigned (i32 -1 → u32 4294967295), neg→unsigned
-     (-1 → u8 255), float→int truncation (3.9 → 3) all compile with NO
-     diagnostic.
-The "ambiguous/lossy cast diagnostics" goal is unbuilt.
-   - FOOTGUN (do first): an out-of-range integer LITERAL is silently truncated, not rejected — `let a: u8 = 300;` runs as 44, no warning.
-This is a silent lossy construct (against the no-dark-constructs rule); rejecting out-of-range literals is the cheapest, highest-value first sub-fix.
-   - Overflow: default arithmetic wraps silently (opt-in model — expected).
-     `#[overflow_checked]` is parsed and emits a "Runtime-safety obligations (integer overflow)" report entry that the compiler tries to PROVE statically (status proved / unproven), but it is REPORT-ONLY: it does not trap at runtime and does not hard-error even on provable overflow — `#[overflow_checked] go(250,10): u8` still runs to 4 (rc=0), status `unproven`.
-So the runtime "checked" profile and the "wrapping"/"saturating" profiles do NOT exist; wrapping/saturating/checked helper fns are absent (`wrapping_add` → E0101 unknown).
-Only the static "proved" path is partial.
-   - Signed/unsigned MIXED comparison (`i32 < u32`) is silently ALLOWED with no
-     diagnostic (compiled; gave the signed-correct answer in the case tested).
-     No mixed-sign comparison rule exists.
+   REMAINING for #6 (re-scoped by probe, 2026-06-23):

+   **Track A — lock the de-facto numeric model first.** Several #6 sub-parts already work and should be documented/gated before changing semantics: default integer type is `i64`; hex (`0xFF`) and binary (`0b1010`) literal bases work; typed contexts can hint integer literals; comparisons are type-driven (e.g. `u8` compares unsigned, so `200 < 100` is false);
+   explicit `as` conversions work for widen/narrow/signed/unsigned/float cases;
+   and implicit widening/narrowing is rejected (E0220), preserving the no-implicit-conversion rule.
+Add `docs/NUMERIC_MODEL.md` and `scripts/tests/check_numeric_model.sh` to pin these facts, including negative fixtures for implicit conversion.

+   **Track B — build the genuine gaps.** Literal suffixes (`7u8`, `5i32`, `0xFFu8`) are not parsed.
+Lossy/ambiguous cast diagnostics are unbuilt:
+   `300 as u8`, `-1 as u32`, and `3.9 as i32` compile silently today.
+The sharpest
+   immediate footgun is an out-of-range integer literal in a typed context:
+   `let a: u8 = 300;` silently truncates to 44.
+Fix this first by rejecting out-of-range literals at Check/Elab with a dedicated diagnostic and negative fixture; then add suffixes; then add lossy-cast diagnostics with an explicit acknowledgement/escape shape for intentional truncation.

+   **Track C — overflow policy is a real design fork, not a quick checker patch.**
+   Arithmetic already produces overflow obligations and proven overflow should stay a hard error.
+But unproven overflow currently wraps at runtime unless policy/reporting catches it; no user-facing checked/wrapping/saturating profile exists, and helper functions such as `wrapping_add` are absent.
+Decide this together with #10 build profiles: strict/provable/predictable profiles should reject or require runtime checks for unproven overflow; ordinary builds must report the evidence class honestly; intentional wrapping and saturation should be explicit (`wrapping_*` / `saturating_*` or equivalent), never hidden in the default arithmetic story.

-   Suggested #6 order: (1) reject out-of-range literals [footgun/soundness,
+   Suggested #6 order: (1) `NUMERIC_MODEL.md` + gate for the existing model;
-   cheap]; (2) literal suffixes; (3) lossy/narrowing cast diagnostics;
+   (2) reject out-of-range literals; (3) literal suffixes; (4) lossy/narrowing
-   (4) the runtime "checked" overflow profile + wrapping/saturating helpers;
-   (5) signed/unsigned comparison rules.
+   cast diagnostics; (5) overflow-profile design with #10.
 7. Define resource cleanup semantics: `defer`, drop/cleanup ordering, early-return cleanup, failure during cleanup, move-after-defer behavior, and linear-value interaction.